"Dynamite in the Wilderness"

 “At first it was fun.
 We huddled under a large flapping tarp, and the noise had a certain rhythm to it.
 But eventually everything and everybody was soaked.
 After a couple hours, the storm moved on, and we all headed to our soggy tents.”

 My wet clothing wasn’t the only reason I wanted to get into my river gear and onto the raft.
-My passenger Dennis Udlinek was a consummate fly fisherman, and he was eager to match his dry fly skills with the plentiful cutthroat.
+My passenger friend Dennis was a fly fisherman, and he was eager to match his dry-fly skills with the plentiful cutthroat.

 The two of us were the first ones from our camp to hit the water that morning, and it was while we were fishing along the far bank that we realized something was not normal.
-Perhaps it was a rockslide or a mud dam further downstream that was backing up the water.
-We knew something wasn't quite normal, but we were in no hurry to find out.
+We attributed it to a rockslide or a mud dam further downstream that was temporarily backing up the water.
+But we were in no hurry to find out what.
 We had some fishin’ to do.

-Besides, we would soon be approaching Pistol Creek Rapid, one of the trickier rapids on the Middle Fork.
-Jim had already warned the group what to expect at the low flows we were experiencing.
+Besides, we would soon be approaching Pistol Creek rapid, one of the trickier rapids on the Middle Fork.
+Trip leader Jim Acee had already warned the group what to expect, given the low flows we were experiencing.

-Something else didn’t seem normal.
-“Once all our boats were in the water and floating along pretty close to each other, I was struck by the change in sound,” recalled fellow rafter Jeff Beaman.
-“It was oddly quiet for a river that drops 40 feet per mile in the first 25 miles.
+But as our group broke camp and began heading down the river, fellow rafter Jeff Beaman noted a difference.
+“Once all our boats were in the water and floating along pretty close to each other, I was struck by the change in sound,” Jeff reminded us.
+“It was oddly quiet.
 I could easily hear voices from the other boats, which is often not the case.
-Then looking down the river, I noticed the water was well up the banks with the tops of the bushes sticking out.”
+Then, looking down the river, I noticed the water was well up the banks with the tops of the bushes sticking out.

-What sets the Middle Fork apart from other rivers is the hundred named rapids in the 104 mile stretch of runnable river, the crystal-clear water, the abundance of large catchable cutthroat trout, magical hot springs, good hiking trails, and an historically important collection of 8,000-year-old Shoshone rock art.
+What sets the Middle Fork apart from other rivers is the crystal-clear water, 100 named rapids, scenery that changes from alpine forest to sagebrush in the 104 mile stretch of runnable river, the abundance of large catchable cutthroat trout, magical hot springs, good hiking trails, and an historically important collection of 8,000-year-old Shoshone rock art.

 No wonder the Middle Fork of the Salmon River rivals the Grand Canyon as the most coveted river trip in the nation.